-As at September 30, 2021, the Company had working capital of \$1,342,086 (March 31, 2021 - \$1,189,965).
-The Company had cash and cash equivalents of \$1,221,273 (March 31, 2021 - \$1,191,299).
-Working capital and cash and cash equivalents increased during the six months ended September 30, 2021, primarily due to the net assets acquired from Momentum.
+As at June 30, 2021, the Company had working capital of 621,899 (March 31, 2021 - 1,189,965).
+The Company had cash and cash equivalents of 652,753 (March 31, 2021 - 1,191,299).
+Working capital and cash and cash equivalents decreased during the three months ended June 30, 2021 primarily due to payments made in conjunction with ongoing option payment obligations on the Toiyabe Property in Lander County, Nevada from Minquest Ltd, and the purchase of GOE.

-The Company believes that it has sufficient capital to meet its ongoing operating expenses, and to continue exploring the Properties.
+The Company believes that it has sufficient capital to meet its ongoing operating expenses, and to continue exploring the Toiyabe Property, as well as the Mulloy Property.
 Management may increase or decrease budgeted expenditures depending on exploration results and the general economic environment.
 See "Financial Highlights - Liquidity and Capital Resources" below.